If you’re buying or selling a home, you want to snag a good deal. It’s natural to wonder, “Can I get a free home inspection?”

-Let’s review the pros and cons of each route and what price tag you can expect to pay for professional home inspection services.
+Wondering what parts of the inspection process you can get for free and what inspections will cost you?
+Here are your home inspection options, the pros and cons of each route, and what price you can expect to pay for professional home inspection services.

 What does a home inspection involve, and what does it cost?

 This can take an average of two to four hours because home inspectors examine nooks and crannies that many homeowners forget about or infrequently use.
-In a few days time the home inspector will compile their findings into a home inspection report noting any issues they’ve identified.
+In a few days, the home inspector will compile their findings into a home inspection report that notes any issues they’ve identified.

-The average cost of a home inspection nationwide is $315, according to HomeAdvisor, but this varies by home size, your local real estate market, and the home inspector’s experience.
-Some inspectors charge a base fee for a home up to 2,000 square feet, then charge an additional fee per, say, each additional 500 feet.
+The average cost of a home inspection nationwide in 2022 is $340, according to HomeAdvisor, but this varies by home size, your local real estate market, and the home inspector’s experience.
+Some inspectors charge a base fee for a home up to 2,000 square feet, then charge an additional fee for additional footage.

-Home inspectors are knowledgeable, but they’re also generalists.
-Depending on where you live, your home might require additional inspections (pest, radon, electrical system)—or require a specialist if the home inspector thinks a defect is beyond his or her knowledge.
-“If they see structural damage, they have to refer it to a structural engineer,” Beard said.
+Depending on where you live, your home might require additional inspections, or it may require a specialist if the home inspector thinks a defect reaches beyond their expertise.

 How can I save money during the home inspection?